kevinejohn/bsv-spv/README.md

   invalidBlocks: [], // Set if you want to force a specific fork (see examples below)
   dataDir: __dirname, // Directory to store files
   pruneBlocks: 0, // Number of newest blocks you want saved to local disk.
 0 to keeping all blocks back to genesis.
-  blockHeight: -1, // Sync to block height.
+  blockHeight: -10, // Sync to block height.
 0 to sync to genesis.
 Negative to sync to X blocks from current height
   MEMPOOL_PRUNE_AFTER: 1000 * 60 * 60 * 2, // Prune mempool txs after 2 hours
-  // mempool: false, // Disable mempool
+  mempool: true, // Enable/disable mempool
-  // blocks: false, // Disable blocks
+  blocks: true, // Enable/disable block downloads
 };

 if (cluster.isWorker) {